 3 CHOICE, DIGNITY & RESPECT 3.1 Do individuals have opportunities to make choices relating to all aspects of services received in the program free from m coercion?
-Expectation: Individuals have opportunities to make choices relating to all aspects of services received in the pro gram free fro m coercion.
+Expectation: Individuals have opportunities to make choices relating to all aspects of services received in the program free from coercion.
 Related Questions: Does the setting ensure individuals are supported to make decisions and exercise autonomy to the greatest extent possible?
-YES NO NO Do staff retaliate or impose consequences on individuals in response to complaints?
-YES Are individuals allowed to voice grievances to the facility staff, public officials, the ombudsman, or any other person, without fear of reprisal, retaliation, restraint, interference, or coercion?
-YES NO NO How does the facility ensure individuals are allowed to voice grievances without fear of reprisal, retaliation, re Please explain or provide a copy of the facility's policy and procedure on grievances. straint, interf erence, or co percion?
+YES □ NO Do staff retaliate or impose consequences on individuals in response to complaints? ☐ YES ☐ NO Are individuals allowed to voice grievances to the facility staff, public officials, the ombudsman, or any other person, without fear of reprisal, retaliation, restraint, interference, or coercion?
+YES NO How does the facility ensure individuals are allowed to voice grievances without fear of reprisal, retaliation, re Please explain or provide a copy of the facility's policy and procedure on grievances. straint, interf erence, or co percion?
 Do individuals make choices regarding the activities in which they engage that are aligned with their plan of care/service plan?
-YES NO NO Are individuals encouraged to create a personal activities schedule?
-YES Are individuals encouraged to initiate and create activities of their choice?
-YES Do individual schedules vary from others?
-YES NO NO 3.2 Are individuals provided appropriate information/resources on how to file an anonymous complaint?
+YES NO Are individuals encouraged to create a personal activities schedule? ☐ YES ☐ NO Are individuals encouraged to initiate and create activities of their choice?
+YES ☐ NO Do individual schedules vary from others? ☐ YES ☐ NO 3.2 Are individuals provided appropriate information/resources on how to file an anonymous complaint?
 Expectation: Information is available to individuals on how to file an anonymous complaint.
-Telephone numbers for appropriat te regulating , bodies (e.g., the Department of Health and Environmental Control, Long-Term Care Ombudsman, Department of Social Services) and information for reporting Abuse, Neglect and Exploitation are posted in a common area of the facil lity.
-Related Questions: How does the program make information about how to register an anonymous complaint available to individua ls? - -
+Telephone numbers for appropriate regulating bodie (e.g., the Department of Health and Environmental Control, Long-Term Care Ombudsman, Department of Social Services - Adult Protective Services) and information for reporting Abuse, Neglect and Exploitation are posted in a common area of the facility.
+Related Questions: How does the program make information about how to register an anonymous complaint available to individuals?

 Is information about filing complaints posted in obvious and accessible areas?
-YES
+YES □ NO

 3.3 How do staff treat individuals?
 Expectation: Staff treat individuals in a dignified manner.
-Related Questions: Do staff greet and chat with individuals?
-YES NO NO Do staff converse with individuals while providing assistance/services and during the course of the day?
-YES NO NO Do staff talk to other staff in front of individuals as if the individual is not there?
-YES NO NO Do staff address individuals in the manner they like to be addressed?
-YES NO NO Are staff available when support/assistance is needed or desired?
-YES NO Are there program policies for responding to incidents in which staff do not treat individuals with dignity and respect?
+Related Questions: Do staff greet and chat with individuals? ☐ YES ☐ NO Do staff converse with individuals while providing assistance/services and during the course of the day? ☐ YES ☐ NO Do staff talk to other staff in front of individuals as if the individual is not there? ☐ YES ☐ NO Do staff address individuals in the manner they like to be addressed? ☐ YES ☐ NO Are staff available when support/assistance is needed or desired? ☐ YES ☐ NO Are there program policies for responding to incidents in which staff do not treat individuals with dignity and ☐ YES □ NO respect?
 Please provide a copy.
-YES NO NO 3.4 Are individual choices accommodated?
-Expectation: Individual choices are accounted for and honored unless the individual's safety would be jeopardized person-centered plan. d and in accor dance with t he Related Questions: Do staff ask the individual about his/her needs/preferences?
-YES Do staff ask the individual about his/her needs/preferences?
+3.4 Are individual choices accommodated?
+Expectation: Individual choices are accounted for and honored unless the individual's safety would be jeopardized d and in accor dance with t he person-centered plan.
+Related Questions: Related Questions: Do staff ask the individual about his/her needs/preferences?
+YES □ NO The state of the s YES YES □ NO □ NO Do staff ask the individual about his/her needs/preferences?
+Do staff ask the individual about his/her needs/preferences?
 Are individuals aware of how to make service requests?
-YES = Are individuals aware of how to make service requests? = -
+Do staff ask the individual about his/her needs/preferences?
+Are individuals aware of how to make service requests? - Do staff ask the individual about his/her needs/preferences?
+Are individuals aware of how to make service requests?